Joshua

 “More Abundantly”

-Chp 1 Remember the word
+Chapter 1: Remember the word

-In John 10:10 Jesus said “I have come that they may have life, and that they may have it more abundantly.”
-It is apparent by this statement from Jesus that His heart for us is far more than just salvation and eternal life it is “Abundant life” by which we enter into all that He has for us now.
-But be aware that though abundant life is to be found in the land of grace it still has many obstacles and enemies that must be defeated to be enjoyed.
-Based upon Numbers 13 clearly the 12 spies saw the fruitfulness of the land of promise but they were also very aware of the obstacles in possessing the blessings as well and like many Christians ten of them chose to live outside the blessings for fear of the obstacles.
+In John 10:10 Jesus said, “I have come that they may have life, and that they may have it more abundantly.”
+It is apparent by this statement from Jesus that His heart for us is far more than just salvation and eternal life; it is “Abundant life”, by which we enter into all that He has for us now.
+But be aware, that, though abundant life is to be found in the land of grace, it still has many obstacles and enemies that must be defeated to be enjoyed.
+Based upon Numbers 13, clearly the 12 spies saw the fruitfulness of the land of promise, but they were also very aware of the obstacles in possessing the blessings as well, and like many Christians, ten of them chose to live outside the blessings for fear of the obstacles.

 Overview